IBUNHABIBU/docker-cheetsheet/README.md

 setting enviroment variables in heroku I used heroku config:set RAILS_MASTER_KEY = 'cat config/master.key' insead of using the backticks ``

+`Looks like your app is listening on 127.0.0.1.
+You may need to listen on 0.0.0.0 instead.`

 ## Live link

 [Live Demo ](https://final-car-rent-api.herokuapp.com/api/v1/cars) of the project